Subgame Perfect Equilibria of Sequential Matching Games: Leading SPE Matchings to Be Stable

 \section{Leading SPE Matchings to Be Stable}

-In this section, we show that the worker-optimal stable matching is always led to as the outcome of an SPE by choosing an appropriate offering order.
+As observed in Section~\ref{subsec:bo}, the SPE matching in our sequential matching model may violate the stability condition, which is one of the desirable properties in two-sided matching that represents a kind of fairness for all firms and workers.
+On the other hand, as we have seen in Section \ref{sec:model}, the SPE matching may differ according to offering orders.
+In this section, we show that the worker-optimal stable matching can be led to as the outcome of an SPE by choosing an appropriate offering order.
 Formally, we prove the following theorem, which is a reformulation of Theorem~\ref{thm:ordering}.

 \begin{theorem} For any matching instance $I$, there exists an offering order $\sigma\in\Sigma_I$ such that $\spe(I,\sigma)=\qopt(I)$. \end{theorem}

 We give a constructive proof for Theorem~\ref{thm:qopt} as follows.
 In Section~\ref{sec:construction}, we construct an offering order $\sigma \in \Sigma_I$ for a given matching instance $I$.
 In Section~\ref{sec:lemmas}, we show useful lemmas.
 Finally, in Section~\ref{sec:correctness}, we prove $\spe(I, \sigma) = \qopt(I)$ for $\sigma$ constructed in Section~\ref{sec:construction}.